CDT Day 130: zero day in Grants – Days Inn for days

 Total miles: still 2305

 Not much going on today.
 Although it wasn’t the original plan, as the morning evaporated into a haze of bad motel breakfast buffet and cheap burritos, SpiceRack and I convinced ourselves that we could afford to take a zero day.
 And it really did feel like we needed it.
 I think it’s fair to say that I underestimated New Mexico in a lot of ways.
 The cold especially has worn me out, but the expectation of stacking big mileage days consecutively despite significantly reduced daylight hours is draining.
 I’m sure that my body can hike 30+ miles a day, day after day, but as soon as the sun sets… Man, it’s just hard to keep going in the cold dark.
 Even with full nights of sleep.
 Perhaps this indicates my personal degradation of the insulating factors that we humans have built between ourselves and the natural rhythm of the seasons.
 Lightbulbs, TVs, walls, and roofs.
-Not too many of these out here.
+Not too many of these on the trail.
 Perhaps with shorter days we are supposed to do less.
 Perhaps it is as unnatural to hike past sunset or start again before sunrise as it is to sit at a desk for 8 hours a day.
 Maybe I’m just eating too much sugary crap and it’s harder to ignore the energy crash in the dark.
 I don’t know, but I miss the long days of summer.
 A full day in Grants and a pile of burritos will solve all my problems, right?